 Condominium bylaws govern how the condominium corporation is run.
-They often address matters such as the election and practices of the board of directors, the collection of contributions, and how rules are passed.
-Rules often supplement the bylaws.
-The rules focus on the day-to-day concerns of condo living to help ensure it is a pleasant and attractive place to live or work.
+They address matters such as the election and practices of the board of directors, the collection of contributions, and how rules are passed.
+Rules supplement the bylaws.
+The rules focus on the day-to-day concerns of condo living to help make sure it is a pleasant place to live or work.

-Condominium bylaws also govern the condominium complex and every condominium is legally required to have a set of bylaws and to enforce them.
+Condominium bylaws also govern the condominium complex.
+Every condominium must have a set of bylaws and to enforce them.
 Bylaws apply to all owners in a condominium, as well as anyone renting or visiting the condominium.

 Bylaws can cover a wide variety of issues, including but not limited to:

 - Pets: whether they’re allowed, how many and types are allowed, whether board approval is required, etc.